sagarabilly/rasuka/README.md

 # Contributing
 Feel free to open issues or submit pull requests if you have suggestions or improvements.<br>
-Since this is my first Rust project, please go easy on me and any feedback would be greatly appreciated!
+Since this is my first Rust project and it is a simple one, any feedback would be greatly appreciated!

 License
 Distributed under the MIT License.
 See LICENSE for more information.